Recep Tayyip Erdoğan: Mayor of Istanbul (1994–1998)

 In the local elections of 1994, Erdoğan ran as a candidate for Mayor of Istanbul.
-He was a 40-year-old dark horse candidate who had been mocked by the mainstream media and treated as a country bumpkin by his opponents.
-He won the election with 25.19% of the popular vote, making it the first time a mayor of Istanbul got elected from his political party.
+He was a young, dark horse candidate in a crowded field.
+Over the course of the campaign, he was mocked by the mainstream media and treated as a country bumpkin by his opponents.
+In an upset, he won with 25.19% of the popular vote, making it the first time a mayor of Istanbul got elected from his political party.
+His win coincided with a wave of Welfare Party victories nationwide, as they won 28 provincial mayoralties - most out of any party - and numerous metropolitan seats, including the capital, Ankara.
+He said at the time: "Democracy is like a train: when we reach our destination, we get off".

-He was pragmatic in office, tackling many chronic problems in Istanbul including water shortage, pollution and traffic chaos.
-The water shortage problem was solved with the laying of hundreds of kilometers of new pipelines.
-The garbage problem was solved with the establishment of state-of-the-art recycling facilities.
-While Erdoğan was in office, air pollution was reduced through a plan developed to switch to natural gas.
+Erdoğan governed pragmatically, focusing on bread-and-butter issues.
+He aimed to tackle the chronic problems plaguing the metropolis, such as water shortage, pollution – waste collection issues in particular – and severely congested traffic.
+He undertook an infrastructure overhaul: expanding and modernizing the water grid with hundreds of kilometers of new water pipes being laid, and constructing more than fifty bridges, viaducts, and stretches of highway to mitigate traffic.
+State-of-the-art recycling facilities were built and air pollution was reduced through a plan to switch to natural gas.
 He changed the public buses to environmentally friendly ones.
-The city's traffic and transportation jams were reduced with more than fifty bridges, viaducts, and highways built.
 He took precautions to prevent corruption, using measures to ensure that municipal funds were used prudently.
 He paid back a major portion of Istanbul Metropolitan Municipality's two-billion-dollar debt and invested four billion dollars in the city.
 He also opened up City Hall to the people, gave out his e-mail address and established municipal hot lines.

 Erdoğan initiated the first roundtable of mayors during the Istanbul conference, which led to a global, organized movement of mayors.
 A seven-member international jury from the United Nations unanimously awarded Erdoğan the UN-Habitat award.